Connect with others who understand.

 • Surgery

-Some people with PH do have a higher risk of developing blood clots.
-The increased pressure in pulmonary arteries caused by PH can put stress on the heart and arteries over time, causing the heart to become weaker.
-This stress can cause a disturbance in blood flow that increases the risk of blood clots forming.
-A blood clot in the heart can get lodged in the lungs, causing a pulmonary embolism, which could make PH symptoms worse.
+CTEPH is a type of PH that causes an increased risk of blood clots.
+It also causes increased pressure in pulmonary arteries, which puts stress on the heart and arteries over time and can weaken it.
+This stress can cause a disturbance in blood flow that increases the risk of blood clots.
+A blood clot that starts in deep veins can get lodged in the lungs, causing a pulmonary embolism, which could make PH symptoms worse.

-Depending on your diagnosis, you may take blood thinners for a few months, a few years, or for the rest of your life.
-For example, if you develop a blood clot in your leg, you may be on a blood thinner for three to six months.
-After a heart attack, you may be on a blood thinner for up to a year.
-However, people with chronic thromboembolic pulmonary hypertension (CTPH) may need to take anticoagulants for the rest of their lives.
+Depending on your overall health status and other health conditions, your doctor may recommend that you take blood thinners for a few months, a few years, or the rest of your life.
+For example, if you develop a blood clot in your leg, you may be on a blood thinner for three or more months.
+After a heart attack, you may be on a blood thinner for six months to over a year.
+People with CTEPH may need to take lifelong blood thinners.

 Types of Blood Thinners